 In this section, we will study the performance of TCP splitting.
 In TCP splitting, TCP source is 'spoofed' by ACKs generated by intermediate node for packets that have not yet reached the destination.
-These ACK packets carry the receiver window advertisement (RWA), which indicates the remaining buffer size at the gateway TCP receiver.
-Note that in 'normal' TCP operation, the sender's rate is essentially determined by the congestion window (since receive buffer is assumed to be large).
-However, in our case, buffer overflow at gateway receiver is prevented by use of RWA which in turn controls the rate of the TCP sender.
-Assuming that the terrestrial link is loss-free, TCP sender's rate will be dominated by the remaining buffer space at the receiver (although the sender's congestion window will continue to grow beyond the RWA value).
+These ACK packets carry the receiver window advertisement (RWA), which indicates the remaining buffer size.
+Since TCP window size is limited by receiver window, buffer overflow is effectively prevented.
+Assuming no other loss on the terrestrial portion, TCP window evolution will be dominated by the remaining buffer space at the intermediate node.